Sign language: History

 Groups of deaf people have used sign languages throughout history.
 One of the earliest written records of a sign language is from the fifth century BC, in Plato's Cratylus, where Socrates says: "If we hadn't a voice or a tongue, and wanted to express things to one another, wouldn't we try to make signs by moving our hands, head, and the rest of our body, just as dumb people do at present?"
-Until the 19th century, most of what is known about historical sign languages is limited to the manual alphabets (fingerspelling systems) that were invented to facilitate the transfer of words from a spoken language to a sign language, rather than documentation of the language itself.
-Debate around the monastic sign-language developed in the Middle Ages has come to regard it as a gestural system rather than a true sign language.
+Most of what is known about pre-19th-century sign languages is limited to the manual alphabets (fingerspelling systems) that were invented to facilitate the transfer of words from a spoken language to a sign language, rather than documentation of the language itself.

+Debate around European monastic sign languages developed in the Middle Ages has come to regard them as gestural systems rather than true sign languages.
+Monastic sign languages were the basis for the first known manual alphabet used in deaf schools, developed by Pedro Ponce de León.

 The earliest records of contact between Europeans and Indigenous peoples of the Gulf Coast region in what is now Texas and northern Mexico note a fully formed sign language already in use by the time of the Europeans' arrival there.
 These records include the accounts of Cabeza de Vaca in 1527 and Coronado in 1541.

-Spanish monk Pedro Ponce de León (1520–1584) developed the first manual alphabet.
-This alphabet was based, in whole or in part, on the simple hand gestures used by monks living in silence.

 In 1620, Juan Pablo Bonet published Reducción de las letras y arte para enseñar a hablar a los mudos ('Reduction of letters and art for teaching mute people to speak') in Madrid.
 It is considered the first modern treatise of sign language phonetics, setting out a method of oral education for deaf people and a manual alphabet.

 In Britain, manual alphabets were also in use for a number of purposes, such as secret communication, public speaking, or communication by or with deaf people.
 In 1648, John Bulwer described "Master Babington", a deaf man proficient in the use of a manual alphabet, "contryved on the joynts of his fingers", whose wife could converse with him easily, even in the dark through the use of tactile signing.

 In 1680, George Dalgarno published Didascalocophus, or, The deaf and dumb mans tutor, in which he presented his own method of deaf education, including an "arthrological" alphabet, where letters are indicated by pointing to different joints of the fingers and palm of the left hand.
 Arthrological systems had been in use by hearing people for some time; some have speculated that they can be traced to early Ogham manual alphabets.